Meteorologist Myles Henderson’s First Warning Forecast

 Tropical Update

-Hurricane Erin is centered about 200 miles SE of Cape Hatteras, NC.
+Hurricane Erin is centered about 260 miles east of Cape Hatteras, NC.
 A Tropical Storm Warning is in effect from Beaufort Inlet, NC to Chincoteague, VA including the Albemarle and Pamlico Sounds.
 A Storm Surge Warning is in effect for Cape Lookout to Duck, NC.

-A faster motion toward the NE and ENE is expected later today and on Friday.
-On the forecast track, the center of Erin will move over the western Atlantic between the U.S. east coast and Bermuda today through early Friday and then pass south of Atlantic Canada Friday and Saturday.
+A faster NE to ENE motion is expected during the next couple of days.
+On the forecast track, the center of Erin will move over the western Atlantic between the U.S. east coast and Bermuda through early Friday, and then pass south of Atlantic Canada Friday and

-Reports from an Air Force Reserve reconnaissance aircraft indicate that maximum sustained winds are near 105 mph with higher gusts.
-Gradual weakening is expected over the next several days, and Erin is likely to become post-tropical by Saturday.
+Maximum sustained winds are near 100 mph with higher gusts.
+Gradual weakening is forecast during the next couple of days.
+Erin is expected to become post-tropical on Saturday.

 Tracking a tropical wave located a few hundred miles east of the Leeward Islands.
 Environmental conditions appear conducive for further development of this system, and a tropical depression is likely to form this weekend while it moves near the northern Leeward Islands.